Long paths and cycles in subgraphs of the cube: The Interaction Digraph

 Note that $b_i$ and $a_{i+1}$ are adjacent for $i\in \lbrace 0,1,2\rbrace $ and $a,b\notin \{b_0,a_1,b_1,a_2,b_2,a_3\}$.

 We now build the paths $P_i$ from $a_i$ to $b_i$ in each $V_i$, where $V_i$ is a limb.
-We claim we can choose $P_i$ so that neither $a$ nor $b$ are interior vertices of $P_i$ (that is, they can lie on $P_i$, but only as end vertices) and $P_i$ has length at least $2^{d-2}$ if $V_i$ has one outneighbour on $Q$ and $2^{d-1}$ if $V_i$ has two.
-Indeed, if $V_i$ has one outneighbour in $Q$ then one of $a_i$ or $b_i$ must be an exit vertex of an endblock $E$ of $V_i$.
+We claim we can choose $P_i$ so that neither $a$ nor $b$ are interior vertices of $P_i$ (that is, they can lie on $P_i$, but only as end vertices) such that $P_i$ has length at least $2^{d-2}$ if $V_i$ has one outneighbour on $Q$ and $2^{d-1}$ if $V_i$ has two outneighbours on $Q$.
+Indeed, if $V_i$ has exactly one outneighbour in $Q$ then exactly one of $a_i$ or $b_i$ must be an exit vertex of an endblock $E$ of $V_i$.
 Without loss of generality this is $a_i$.
-Then $b_i\notin \mbox{int}(E)$ by Proposition \ref{int} and $G\lbrack E\rbrack $ contains a path of length $2^{d-2}$ from $a_i$ to the cutv$(E)$.
-Since $V_i-\lbrace a,b\rbrace $ is connected for all $i$ from the definition of a limb, we can extend this path from cutv$(E)$ to $b_i$ as required.
-The case where $V_i$ has two outneighbours on $Q$ is identical, using the same argument in two endblocks of $V_i$ and joining their cutvertices in $V_i$.
+We must also have $b_i\notin \mbox{int}(E)$.
+Indeed, by definition $b_3$ never lies in the interior of an endblock, so $i\leq 2$ and $a_{i+1}$ must be an exit vertex for a endblock in $V_{i+1}$.
+But as $b_i$ and $a_{i+1}$ are adjacent, this contradicts Propostion \ref{int}.
+Therefore, since Theorem \ref{connmod} holds for $d-1$, $E$ contains a path of length $2^{d-2}$ from $a_i$ to the cutv$(E)$.
+Since $V_i-\lbrace a,b\rbrace $ is connected for all $i$ from the definition of a limb, we can extend this path from cutv$(E)$ to $b_i$ in $V_i$ as required.
+The case where $V_i$ has two outneighbours in $Q$ is identical, using the same argument in two endblocks of $V_i$ and joining their cutvertices in $V_i$.